 The word yakiniku refers not only to grilled meat but also to the popular all-you-can-eat restaurants where you can grill your own meat on the grill.
 We will talk a lot about them in this article.

-breaking paradigms - Many believe that meat in japan Yeah man.
-This article will prove that it is possible to have a barbecue every week in Japan, as we are used to in Brazil.
-In fact, even easier through the restaurants yakiniku.
+Breaking Paradigms – Many believe that meat in Japan is expensive.
+This article will prove that it is possible to have a barbecue every week in Japan, just like we are used to in Brazil.
+In fact, it is even easier through yakiniku restaurants.

 The meaning of Yakiniku